 I first met Sgt.
 Jesse Foroi in 1970 when I was a 21-year-old cadet in the Police Academy.

 The Houston Police Officers Union honored Officers J. Y. Guerra and M. Combs as Patrol Officers of the Month at the April general membership meeting.

 The HPOU awarded a record number of college scholarships to the sons and daughters of Union members who will be experiencing their first semester of college this fall.

 Richard Howard Calhoun was born on Aug.
 4, 1940 in Brooklyn, New York.
 His father being a career U. S. Navy man, Richard and his siblings traveled extensively in his early years.

 Here are the latest obituaries of HPD family members.

-Here are the latest Thank You notes to HPOU.
+Here are the latest Thank You Notes to the Houston Police Officers Union.